0xMF/toybox/content/post/captain's_log.md

 ------------------------------------

 This is a simple test of running VS in Ubuntu after getting to know that it was released at //build2015.
 Wow.
-Currently testing the .git features.
+Currently testing the .git features....and it works! *WOW!!*

 2015-Apr-27 | Janitorial Duties
 -------------------------------